xkata/course_project/CodeBook.md

 ###Data Definition of Tidy data Set

-subject : Volunteer wearing Smartphone
+*subject : Volunteer wearing Smartphone
-Activity : Activity Carried out by volunteer
-These signals were used to estimate variables of the feature vector for each pattern:
-'-XYZ' is used to denote 3-axial signals in the X, Y and Z directions.
-TimeOfBodyAcc-XYZ : Mean Time of Body Acceleration along respective axis TimeOfBodyAcc-XYZ : Standard deviation Time of Body Acceleration along respective axis TimeOfGravityAcc-XYZ  : Mean Time of Gravity Acceleration along respective axis TimeOfGravityAcc-XYZ  : Standard deviation Time of Gravity Acceleration along respective axis TimeOfBodyAccJerk-XYZ : Mean Jerk signals derived from body linear acceleration along respective axis TimeOfBodyAccJerk-XYZ : Standard deviation Jerk signals derived from body linear acceleration along respective axis TimeOfBodyGyro-XYZ : Mean Time of Body angular velocity along respective axis TimeOfBodyGyro-XYZ : Standard deviation Time of Body angular velocity along respective axis TimeOfBodyGyroJerk-XYZ : Mean Jerk signals derived from Body angular velocity along respective axis TimeOfBodyGyroJerk-XYZ : Standard deviation Jerk signals derived from Body angular velocity along respective axis TimeOfBodyAccMagnitude : Mean of magnitude for the 3-axial Acceleration signal for body TimeOfBodyAccMagnitude : Standard deviation of magnitude for the 3-axial Acceleration signal for body TimeOfGravityAccMagnitude : Mean of magnitude for the 3-axial Acceleration signal for Gravity TimeOfGravityAccMagnitude : Standard deviation of magnitude for the 3-axial Acceleration signal for Gravity TimeOfBodyAccJerkMagnitude : Mean of magnitude for the 3-axial signal Jerk for Body derived from Acceleration
-TimeOfBodyAccJerkMagnitude: Standard deviation of magnitude for the 3-axial signal Jerk for Body derived from Acceleration
-TimeOfBodyGyroMagnitude: Mean of magnitude for the 3-axial signal for Body derived from angular velocity
-TimeOfBodyGyroMagnitude: Standard deviation of magnitude for the 3-axial signal for Body derived from angular velocity TimeOfBodyGyroJerkMagnitude : Mean of magnitude for the 3-axial signal Jerk for Body derived from angular velocity TimeOfBodyGyroJerkMagnitude : Standard deviation of magnitude for the 3-axial signal Jerk for Body derived from angular velocity
+*Activity : Activity Carried out by volunteer *TimeOfBodyAcc-XYZ : Mean Time of Body Acceleration along respective axis *TimeOfBodyAcc-XYZ : Standard deviation Time of Body Acceleration along respective axis *TimeOfGravityAcc-XYZ  : Mean Time of Gravity Acceleration along respective axis *TimeOfGravityAcc-XYZ  : Standard deviation Time of Gravity Acceleration along respective axis *TimeOfBodyAccJerk-XYZ : Mean Jerk signals derived from body linear acceleration along respective axis *TimeOfBodyAccJerk-XYZ : Standard deviation Jerk signals derived from body linear acceleration along respective axis *TimeOfBodyGyro-XYZ : Mean Time of Body angular velocity along respective axis *TimeOfBodyGyro-XYZ : Standard deviation Time of Body angular velocity along respective axis *TimeOfBodyGyroJerk-XYZ : Mean Jerk signals derived from Body angular velocity along respective axis *TimeOfBodyGyroJerk-XYZ : Standard deviation Jerk signals derived from Body angular velocity along respective axis *TimeOfBodyAccMagnitude : Mean of magnitude for the 3-axial Acceleration signal for body *TimeOfBodyAccMagnitude : Standard deviation of magnitude for the 3-axial Acceleration signal for body *TimeOfGravityAccMagnitude : Mean of magnitude for the 3-axial Acceleration signal for Gravity *TimeOfGravityAccMagnitude : Standard deviation of magnitude for the 3-axial Acceleration signal for Gravity *TimeOfBodyAccJerkMagnitude : Mean of magnitude for the 3-axial signal Jerk for Body derived from Acceleration *TimeOfBodyAccJerkMagnitude: Standard deviation of magnitude for the 3-axial signal Jerk for Body derived from Acceleration *TimeOfBodyGyroMagnitude: Mean of magnitude for the 3-axial signal for Body derived from angular velocity *TimeOfBodyGyroMagnitude: Standard deviation of magnitude for the 3-axial signal for Body derived from angular velocity *TimeOfBodyGyroJerkMagnitude : Mean of magnitude for the 3-axial signal Jerk for Body derived from angular velocity *TimeOfBodyGyroJerkMagnitude : Standard deviation of magnitude for the 3-axial signal Jerk for Body derived from angular velocity
-FreQBodyAcc-XYZ : Mean Frequency of Body Acceleration along respective axis FreQBodyAcc-XYZ : Standard deviation Frequency of Body Acceleration along respective axis FreQBodyAccJerk-XYZ : Mean Frequency of Jerk signals derived from body linear acceleration along respective axis FreQBodyAccJerk-XYZ : Standard deviation Frequency of Jerk signals derived from body linear acceleration along respective axis
+*FreQBodyAcc-XYZ : Mean Frequency of Body Acceleration along respective axis *FreQBodyAcc-XYZ : Standard deviation Frequency of Body Acceleration along respective axis *FreQBodyAccJerk-XYZ : Mean Frequency of Jerk signals derived from body linear acceleration along respective axis *FreQBodyAccJerk-XYZ : Standard deviation Frequency of Jerk signals derived from body linear acceleration along respective axis
-FreQBodyGyro-XYZ : Mean Frequency of Body angular velocity along respective axis FreQBodyGyro-XYZ : Standard deviation Frequency of Body angular velocity along respective axis FreQBodyAccMagnitude : Mean Frequency of magnitude for the 3-axial Acceleration signal for body FreQBodyAccMagnitude : Standard deviation Frequency of magnitude for the 3-axial Acceleration signal for body FreQBodyAccJerkMagnitude : Mean Frequency of magnitude for the 3-axial signal Jerk for Body derived from Acceleration FreQBodyAccJerkMagnitude : Mean Frequency of magnitude for the 3-axial signal Jerk for Body derived from Acceleration FreQBodyGyroMagnitude : Mean Frequency of magnitude for the 3-axial signal for Body derived from angular velocity FreQBodyGyroMagnitude : Standard deviation Frequency of magnitude for the 3-axial signal for Body derived from angular velocity
+*FreQBodyGyro-XYZ : Mean Frequency of Body angular velocity along respective axis *FreQBodyGyro-XYZ : Standard deviation Frequency of Body angular velocity along respective axis *FreQBodyAccMagnitude : Mean Frequency of magnitude for the 3-axial Acceleration signal for body *FreQBodyAccMagnitude : Standard deviation Frequency of magnitude for the 3-axial Acceleration signal for body *FreQBodyAccJerkMagnitude : Mean Frequency of magnitude for the 3-axial signal Jerk for Body derived from Acceleration *FreQBodyAccJerkMagnitude : Mean Frequency of magnitude for the 3-axial signal Jerk for Body derived from Acceleration *FreQBodyGyroMagnitude : Mean Frequency of magnitude for the 3-axial signal for Body derived from angular velocity *FreQBodyGyroMagnitude : Standard deviation Frequency of magnitude for the 3-axial signal for Body derived from angular velocity
-FreQBodyGyroJerkMagnitude : Mean Frequency of magnitude for the 3-axial signal for Body Jerk derived from angular velocity FreQBodyGyroJerkMagnitude : Standard deviation Frequency of magnitude for the 3-axial signal for Body Jerk derived from angular velocity
+*FreQBodyGyroJerkMagnitude : Mean Frequency of magnitude for the 3-axial signal for Body Jerk derived from angular velocity *FreQBodyGyroJerkMagnitude : Standard deviation Frequency of magnitude for the 3-axial signal for Body Jerk derived from angular velocity